xieyuheng/fidb-zero/docs/manual/intro.md

 What if we use file system as database?

-I mean a suite of HTTP API over file system, which just do basic read and write of data represented by JSON files.
+I mean a suite of protocols about representing database concepts in file system, and a suite of HTTP API which just do basic read and write of data represented in file system.

+What is a protocol?

+The most beautiful definition I know is by Pieter Hintjens:

+> A protocol is a kind of contract, an agreement that lets different
+> teams in different times and places write code that is guaranteed to
+> work together.
+>
+> Code that can work together is called interoperable.
+>
+> -- Pieter Hintjens

 This is actually what URL and HTTP is designed for.